-The above report has been prepared in accordance with the special provisions of section 416 of the Companies Act 2006 relating to small companies and compliant with the strategic report option under section 417 and section 426 (option to distribute to company members a copy of the strategic report with supplementary material) and as required by Section 162 of the Charities Act 2011 and the Charities SORP (FRS102).
+The above report has been prepared in accordance with the special provisions within Part 15 of the Companies Act 2006 relating to small companies and compliant with the strategic report option under section 426 (option to distribute to company members a copy of the strategic report with supplementary material) and as required by Section 162 of the Charities Act 2011 and the Charities SORP (FRS102).

-Signed on behalf of the Board, as approved on [...].
+Signed on behalf of the Board, as approved on 14th June 2018.

-Chair of the Board
+Josie Fraser Chair of the Board